Flag of Delaware: Pre-official flags

+In December of 1861, the state house adopted a resolution to purchase a state flag, to be displayed in the senate chambers.
 During the American Civil War, regiments from Delaware flew a flag which was similar to the current state flag.
-The design had the state coat of arms on a field of blue.
-In 1910 the USS Delaware was given a state flag by members of Daughters of the American revolution.
-It bore the state's coat of arms with the federally's logo on a blue field.
-The banner measured around 4 x 5 feet.
+The design had the state coat of arms on a field of blue with the name of the regiment inscribed on it.